alt3/Docusaurus.Powershell/website/docs/faq/multi-line-examples.md

 sidebar_label: Multi-Line Examples
 ---

-Powershell's Comment Based Help was originally designed for `.EXAMPLE` nodes containing:
+PowerShell's Comment Based Help was originally designed for `.EXAMPLE` nodes containing:

 - (only) a **single-line command**
 - followed by the command's output and/or a description